Aztec Code Reader

 Full Aztec | 19×19 to 151×151 | 3,067 characters | 3,832 digits | 1,914 bytes |

 Aztec codes do not require a quiet zone, making them more space-efficient than some other two-dimensional barcodes.
-Additionally, they can be read in any direction and even when mirrored, because of their central target design.
+Additionally, they can be read in any direction and even when mirrored, because of the orientation marks on the central target design.

 Structure and components

-- Finder pattern: A central bulls-eye pattern (9×9 or 13×13 pixels) that helps locate the symbol.
+- Finder pattern: A central bulls-eye pattern (9×9 or 13×13 modules) that helps locate the symbol

 - Mode message: This encodes information about the number of layers and data codewords.
 It is located in the same layer as the orientation pattern.

-- Reference grid: This grid helps barcode readers maintain alignment over large symbols (full Aztec codes, specifically).
+- Reference grid: This grid helps barcode readers maintain alignment over large symbols.
 It consists of alternating black and white pixels in every 16th row and column.

 - Data layers: Up to 32 layers storing encoded information and check characters.
-They are read in a clockwise direction and start next to the first orientation pattern.
+They are read clockwise, starting next to the first orientation pattern.

 Special symbols

-Aztec codes support special symbols like FNC1 and ECI to enhance their functionality:
+Aztec barcodes support special symbols like FNC1 and ECI to enhance their functionality:

-- FNC1 is used to indicate compliance with GS1 standards, commonly seen in product barcodes, and is encoded as “\f” in the data.
+- FNC1 indicates an application identifier, like that used by GS1 barcode standards and commonly seen in product barcodes.
+It is encoded as “\f” in the data.

 - ECI (Extended Channel Interpretation) specifies the character set to be used, such as UTF-8 or ISO 8859-1, and is encoded as “\e[number]”.